WICG/indexed-db-observers/EXPLAINER.md

 For future feature detection, the developer can use the 'IDBObserverControl.options' object to check if the options they specified in `observe(...)` are supported.

 # Spec changes
 These are the approximate spec changes that would happen.
+See [IDBObservers.webidl](IDBObservers.webidl) for the WebIDL file.

 The following extra 'hidden variables' will be kept track of in the spec inside of IDBTransaction:
  * `pending_observer_construction` - a list of {uuid string, options map, callback function} tuples.